Personal Development and Religious Education (RE) at Haughton Academy enables pupils to learn about the world in which we live.

 A Curriculum Summary document for Personal Development and RE can be found by clicking here.

-The Personal Development and RE department consists of two members of staff, these are;
+The Personal Development and RE department consists of three members of staff, these are:

-If you have any further queries about the Personal Development and RE curriculum on offer at Haughton Academy please get in touch with Miss Moody (Subject Leader for Personal Development and RE) - email@example.com
+If you have any further queries about the Personal Development and RE curriculum on offer at Haughton Academy, please get in touch with Ms Dodds (Acting Subject Leader for Personal Development and RE) - email@example.com